 One of the reasons pricing doesn’t quite end up right is because costs haven’t been properly calculated.
-You Cost of Goods or COGs are everything that is involved in making a piece of jewelry – including materials, labor and rep commission.
+Your Cost of Goods or COG is everything that is involved in making a piece of jewelry – including materials, labor, and rep commission.

 2. Find the Formula that Works Best for You

-There is NO one-size-fits-all formula that works for everyone.
+There is such a thing as a jewelry pricing formula, BUT there's no one-size-fits-all formula that works for everyone.
 One thing can’t be denied: you must cover your overhead expenses.
 The question is, how do you cover overhead costs associated with your jewelry business?